Table of Contents

 Wrapping up the PKM Workshop

-So, after 60 days the remote workshop ‘Personal Knowledge Mastery’ (PKM), that started on 13th January 2020, will close on 20th March.
+After 60 days, the remote workshop ‘Personal Knowledge Mastery (PKM), which started on 13th January 2020, will close on 20th March.

-I have enjoyed very much the learning experience, that was brought by Harold Jarche.
-It does help me a lot to make sense of what I have learned and developed over the past few years and months, to assess and refine skills and habits I need to strengthen, develop and practise.
+I enjoyed the learning experience very much, which was brought by Harold Jarche.
+It does help me make sense of what I have learned and developed over the past few years and months to assess and refine skills and habits I need to strengthen, develop and practise.

 Becoming a Knowledge Catalyst

-Below this is the ultimate purpose of the workshop as shared on the page of the workshop.
+Below is the ultimate purpose of the workshop, as shared on the page of the workshop.

 On the page for the workshop, it is written:

 “Comments and reflections are all done via the website as threaded discussions, so there are no specific dates or times to attend.
 Harold Jarche provides coaching, advice, feedback, and other resources as needed.
 Harold is also available via audio or video conference.
 Discussion is encouraged so that people can learn from each other.
 For participants, the more they give, the more they get.”